Chase Sapphire Reserve® vs Sapphire Preferred®

 Annual Travel Rebate $300 $50 towards hotels booked through Chase.

-The Sapphire Reserve card’s annual $300 travel rebate is super easy to earn each year.
-In fact, it’s hard not to earn it!
-Each year, all travel purchases put on the card are automatically rebated up to $300 in total.
+The Sapphire Reserve card’s annual $300 travel rebate is easy to maximize.
+It’s hard not to earn it, since all travel purchases made with the card are automatically rebated up to $300 in total.
 Note that you don’t earn points on that $300 of spend, so the rebate is arguably worth slightly less than $300.

-Meanwhile, the Sapphire Preferred $50 hotel rebate isn’t nearly as easy to earn.
-To earn this rebate you must book a paid hotel stay through Chase Travel.
-Note that when booking chain hotels this way, you do not earn hotel points or elite benefits.
-Worse, the rates found through the portal may not be nearly as good as what you can obtain through other means such as with member discounts, AAA discounts, etc. And, finally, when booking hotels through Chase Travel, you can’t earn extra rewards by starting in an online shopping portal.
+Meanwhile, the Sapphire Preferred $50 hotel rebate isn’t nearly as easy to earn, since it only applies when you book a paid hotel stay through Chase Travel℠.
+The rates found through the portal may not be nearly as good as what you can obtain through other means, such as with member discounts, AAA discounts, etc. And, finally, when booking hotels through Chase Travel, you usually won’t earn extra rewards by starting in an online shopping portal.

 Card Perks